yuriy-chumak/ol/README.md

 Otus Lisp (Ol in short) is a purely functional dialect of Lisp.

-It implements an extended subset of R7RS Scheme including, but not limited to, some of the SRFIs.
-It's tiny(42kb), embeddable and crossplatform; can run in own sandbox; provides a portable, highlevel way for using the code written in another languages.
+It implements an extended subset of R<sup>7</sup>RS Scheme including, but not limited to, some of the SRFIs.
+It's tiny(42kb), embeddable and crossplatform; provides a portable, highlevel way to call code written in other languages.

-You can use Ol in Linux, Windows, Unixes (macOS, kinds of BSD), Android, webOS and lot of any other operation systems based on various hardware architectures (x86, x86_64, arm, aarch64, ppc, mips, etc).
+You can use Ol in GNU/Linux, Windows, Unixes (macOS, Solaris, kinds of BSD), Android, webOS, Minoca and lot of any other operation systems based on various hardware architectures (x86/x86_64, arm, aarch64, ppc, mips, etc).

 LEARNING